-- 10. Article X of the JUA details the pole attachment "rental and procedure for payments" with the rate described in Section 10.4.8 Section 10.4 has been amended twice since 1969.9 Rates are currently set under a 1990 amendment, which was adopted when Duke Energy Florida owned 48,278 (or 89.5 percent) of the poles and AT&T owned 5,675 (or 10.5 percent) of 53,953 poles jointly used by the parties.
-10 - 11.
-Per Section 10.4 of the 1990 amendment, the "yearly rental charges for each company" are "calculated by the party owning the majority of poles."
-Given the electric utility's majority pole ownership, this has always been Duke Energy Florida.
-The amendment specifies that the rental charges be calculated based on "the majority pole owner's annual pole cost," which is defined as "the net investment per bare pole cost ... multiplied by an annual carrying charge rate comprised of: return (cost of capital), depreciation, federal and state taxes, other taxes, maintenance expense and administrative expense."
-The annual rate for Duke Energy Florida's use of AT&T's poles is percent of this "annual pole cost" and the annual rate for AT&T's use of Duke Energy Florida's poles is percent of this "annual pole cost." - 12.
-The 1990 amendment lists the 1989 "annual pole cost" at , "which yields an annual rate of for the Electric Company, as a Licensee; and for the Telephone
+10. Article X of the JUA details the pole attachment "rental and procedure for payments" with the rate described in Section 10.4.8 Section 10.4 has been amended twice since 1969.9 Rates are currently set under a 1990 amendment, which was adopted when Duke Energy Florida owned 48,278 (or 89.5 percent) of the poles and AT&T owned 5,675 (or 10.5 percent) of 53,953 poles jointly used by the parties.10

+11. Per Section 10.4 of the 1990 amendment, the "yearly rental charges for each company" are "calculated by the party owning the majority of poles."11 Given the electric utility's majority pole ownership, this has always been Duke Energy Florida.
+The amendment specifies that the rental charges be calculated based on "the majority pole owner's annual pole cost," which is defined as "the net investment per bare pole cost ... multiplied by an annual carrying charge rate comprised of: return (cost of capital), depreciation, federal and state taxes, other taxes, maintenance expense and administrative expense."12 The annual rate for Duke Energy Florida's use of AT&T's poles is percent of this "annual pole cost."

+12. The 1990 amendment lists the 1989 "annual pole cost" at 1990, "which yields an annual rate of 1990 for the Electric Company, as a Licensee; and 1990 for the Telephone